Controller-approved source entry - manual-review caution required Feline Gastrointestinal Manual reviewHigh-stakes triage

 Branch-specific

-Mechanical-risk cases escalate to obstruction-focused imaging and urgent care pathways; functional cases prioritize monitoring and supportive direction.
+Mechanical-risk cases escalate to obstruction-focused imaging and surgery/referral; megacolon cases move to hydration, deobstipation, motility/stool plan, and recurrence prevention.

 Pathway changes are driven by safety trajectory and response trend.